Community Partners

 • Description: The mission is to engage in protecting and restoring the treasured natural habitats of the Forest Preserves of Cook County and to enhance the outdoor experiences of all communities.
 We do this by encouraging and administering private gifts to further the Forest Preserves’ mission and goals.
 Private gifts are grants that underwrite youth conservation leadership programs, nature art and nature play installations, and capital improvements that welcome visitors to the Preserves and engage them.

-• Opportunities: Students will work directly with Elmhurst Alum Sam Davis ’19 on events to secure resources to support the Forest Preserves.
-Students will help brainstorm and set up logistics for the events.
+• Opportunities: Students will work directly with the Foundation’s President and Executive Director, Debra Walker Johnson on our refreshing our Tree and Bench Program, and events to secure resources to support the Forest Preserves.

 • Sign up: info@forestpreservefoundation.org, (312) 603-8349